Sunghwan0112/Speech-Recognition-Project/README.md

 pip install tqdm
 conda install pytorch==2.1.0 torchvision==0.16.0 torchaudio==2.1.0 pytorch-cuda=11.8 -c pytorch -c nvidia
 ```
-## Data Augmentation Preparation
+# Speech Data Augmentation for ASR

-Baseline was simply the original libre 100 speech data without any augmenataion techniques.
-First time, I used specaugmenation,
-Second time, I used specaugmentation + noise
-Lastly, I used specaugmentation + noise + noise
-Espnet already has built-in speed pertubation data augmentation.
-So I used the speed perturbation (x0.9, 1, 1.1) for the augmented data.

 ## Overview

-The goal of this project is to explore the impact of different augmentation methods on the performance of ASR models.
-The baseline dataset is the original, unmodified Libre 100 speech data.
+The goal of this project is to explore the impact of different augmentation techniques on the performance of automatic speech recognition (ASR) models.
+Our baseline dataset is the clean, unmodified Libre 100 speech data.
+We aim to enrich this dataset using various augmentation methods to simulate different acoustic environments, thus testing and improving the robustness of ASR models.

 ## Augmentation Techniques

-We employed a series of augmentation strategies to enrich the dataset:

-### 1. SpecAugment
+### 1. Noise Addition

-The initial step involved applying SpecAugment, which manipulates the spectrogram of the audio files to create variations.
+#### First Layer of Noise
+- **Description**: Clean speech data is initially mixed with a noise signal.
+This introduces basic environmental noise conditions into the clean speech data, mimicking more realistic and challenging listening scenarios.

-### 2. SpecAugment with Noise
+### 2. Reverberation

-Next, we introduced additive noise to the SpecAugmented data to simulate more challenging acoustic environments.
+#### Reverberation Addition
+- **Description**: Following the addition of noise, the speech data undergoes reverberation processing.
+This simulates the echo effects present in various indoor and outdoor environments, further complicating the acoustic properties of the speech signals.

-### 3. Enhanced Noise Augmentation
+### 3. SpecAugment

-In a further enhancement, two layers of noise were applied in conjunction with SpecAugment to test the robustness of our ASR models against background interference.
+#### Spectrogram Manipulation
+- **Description**: After the noise and reverberation enhancements, SpecAugment is applied to the audio files.
+This technique alters the spectrogram by masking certain frequency bands and warping the time axis, creating a variety of speech patterns to train more adaptable ASR systems.

 ### 4. Speed Perturbation

+#### Tempo Adjustment
-Using ESPnet’s built-in feature, we adjusted the speed of the audio playback at rates of 0.9x, 1x, and 1.1x, providing a form of pitch and tempo variation.
+- **Description**: The final step involves altering the playback speed of the audio files at rates of 0.9x, 1.0x, and 1.1x.
+This changes both pitch and tempo of the speech, providing diverse training samples that help ASR models learn to recognize speech variations more effectively.

+## Contributing
+Contributions to this project are welcome!
+You can assist by providing additional augmentation strategies, improving the existing methods, or testing the dataset with different ASR models.
+Please fork this repository and submit your pull requests for review.

+## License
+This project is released under the MIT License.
+See the LICENSE file for more details.

 ![pipeline](./images/pipeline.png)